cordpackers/reUpdater/readme.md

 ## Status

-Currently the completion status is 2% in my estimation.
-It's not 100% usable yet.
+Currently it's hard to estimate.
+And as an alpha program not 100% usable yet.
+Please use it with caution.

 ## Usage